Four Proactive Steps You Can Take to Protect Your Operation

 First and foremost, create a proactive maintenance plan that implements periodic inspections of lease equipment, tanks and the flowlines.
 Simply walking the flowlines on a regular basis can greatly reduce the severity risk of pollution.

 Many times, leaks are clearly visible due to the discolored patches on the ground, allowing you to act immediately rather than responding to the pollution after it has occurred.

 Your maintenance program should also include regular visual inspections of the tank battery sites.
 Keep an eye open for rusty spots that have the potential to turn into holes.

-Develop a program to proactively check and replace aging pipeline.
+Develop a program to proactively check and replace aging pipelines.
 The older your infrastructure is, the more important it is for you to update pipes, valves and other components.

 If you have questions about establishing preventative maintenance processes to help prevent pollution, use our agent locator and find an agent near you.
 We regularly work with customers to visit their sites, review their existing plans and make recommendations for improvements.